MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-seteffectiveprocessortype.md

 ---
 UID: NF:dbgeng.IDebugControl.SetEffectiveProcessorType
 title: IDebugControl::SetEffectiveProcessorType (dbgeng.h)
-description: The SetEffectiveProcessorType method sets the effective processor type of the processor of the computer that is running the target.
+description: Learn how the SetEffectiveProcessorType method sets the effective processor type of the processor of the computer that is running the target.
 old-location: debugger\seteffectiveprocessortype.htm
 tech.root: debugger
 ms.date: 05/03/2018